sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/090 - deskew.md

 Examples
 ----

 The following image shows some problems with extracting data from a skewed PDF.
 This config attempts to extract a date range using a Region method anchored on the word "tenure."
-The config fails, because the word "tenure" too skewed for Sensible to recognize the word.
-The Region method independently fails, because the date range is to the left rather than directly below the anchor:
+The Region method fails, because the date range is to the left rather than directly below the anchor:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/deskew_example_1.png)